einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ~~

-In Python, we don't need _brackets_ for this.
+## In Python
-The same story is told with a different construction:
+the same story is told with a different construction:

 <pre><code class="python" data-trim data-noescape>  if a > b:
 	 print(a)</code></pre>

-_So, What's different in Python?_
+_So, what's different in Python?_

 <span class="fragment">no semicolon (;)</span>